COVID-19

 Step 2: Look for two possible supervisors

-Please look through the Arndt-Corden Department of Economics academics list to search for supervisors.
-Note that some of the academics listed might not be available to take on more students.
-At ANU, higher degree research students have a primary supervisor, Chair of panel and a panel of associate supervisors (advisors).
-If you apply to enter the PhD in Economics, the primary supervisor and second supervisor needs to be from the Arndt-Corden Department of Economics at ANU.
+Please look through the Arndt-Corden Department of Economics academics list for potential supervisors.
+Note that some of the listed academics might not be available to take on more students.
+At ANU, Higher Degree Research students have a Chair of Panel, Primary Supervisor (who may be the same person), and Associate Supervisors.
+If you apply to enter the PhD in Economics, a Primary Supervisor and a second supervisor from the Arndt-Corden Department of Economics at ANU will be needed.

 Step 3: Write the thesis proposal within 7–8 pages